defio/KotlinNativeExperiments/README.md

 testCompile "org.jetbrains.kotlin:kotlin-test:$kotlin_version"
 ```

-Now We can run tests on JVM using
+Now we can run tests on JVM using

 ```groovy
 ./gradlew :kotlinLibrary:android:test